 If there’s one thing the live-action movie attempt got right, it was Princess Yue.
 Seychelle looked just like her and I think was one of the better parts, if not the best, of the entire film.
 She’s a little too old now for the role, but I still wouldn’t mind if she returned for the role.
 If not, these actresses, Hailee Steinfeld, Kelsey Chow, Lulu Antariska, Naomi Scott, are about the right age range and look the part.
 As for Master Pakku, he was a bit difficult to find actors that’d suit him but I ended up with Alexander Siddig and Ken Watanabe (even though I have him for Roku as well).

 If you remember, Shaun Toub was Uncle Iroh from the previous live-action attempt.
 That casting (along with so many others) was wrong and I actually think he’d be better as Aang’s mentor, Monk Gyatso.
 He looks the part and he’s a great actor.
-As for Hakoda (Katara and Sokka’s dad) I decided to fan-cast him since he has a bigger role than their mother in the series.
-It was difficult to find actors who’d fit the role but I decided on Johnny Tri Nyugen and Karl Yune.
-TBA – King Bumi, Bato, Koh
+As for Hakoda and Kya, Katara and Sokka’s parents, I thought Jason Momoa and then Kristin Kreuk or Kelly Hu would fit the roles.
+Whoever plays Kya will likely be younger than whoever plays Hakoda as she was murdered when Katara and Sokka were kids.
+For Haru, I always pictured him around Sokka’s age, so I decided on Boo Boo Stewart and Brandon Soo Hoo for the role.

-There are some characters I left out because they are so minor, most likely unknowns will take the roles.
-Sokka and Katara’s grandma, Jet’s Freedom Fighters’, the 5 sages at the Fire Temple, the Pirates, Aunt Wu…It’s also dependent on if they will even be in the films.
+There are some characters I left out because they are so minor, most likely unknowns will take the roles or it’ll be filled by surprise cameo.
+For example, Sokka and Katara’s grandma, Jet’s Freedom Fighters’, the 5 sages at the Fire Temple, the Pirates, Aunt Wu…It’s also dependent on if they will even be in the films.

 Now outside the cast, its important on how they approach the films.
 If they did two movies per season like I wish for, TV shows make it easy with that mid-season split, which is something they could use when splitting the season into 2 movies.
 The split. for the first season/two movies, is after Ep.
 8; The Winter Solstice Part 2.